-Evans, a Whig, was the representative for Maryland's 5th congressional district from 1851 to 1853.
+Evans was the representative for Maryland’s 5th congressional district and was a Whig.
+He served from 1851 to 1853.

 From Dec 1847 to Mar 1853, Evans missed 563 of 1,505 roll call votes, which is 37.4%.
 This is worse than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 |Dec 1848-Mar 1849||155||48||31.0%||75th|

 |Dec 1849-Feb 1850||108||15||13.9%||36th|